-Consultation with the Aboriginal community was undertaken during the preparation of the EIS and associated Technical Studies, as well as with the preparation of the AHR 2021.
-This consultation was undertaken in accordance with the Aboriginal cultural heritage consultation requirements for proponents 2010.
-The following table provides a log of the consultation with the Registered Aboriginal Parties undertaken during that period.
+Consultation with the Aboriginal community was undertaken during the preparation of the EIS and associated Technical Studies, during the preparation of the AHR 2021 and are included below in Table A4.1 This consultation was undertaken in accordance with the Aboriginal cultural heritage consultation requirements for proponents 2010.
+The following table provides a log of the consultation with the Registered Aboriginal Parties undertaken during these periods.
+Consultation undertaken by GLC during the delivery of the project has been included in Table A4.2.